 Shopping Spree.
 What else would you instantly think of when someone mentions Singapore.
 Not many know though that you do not necessarily need to spend thousands of dollars to get a good deal.
 Bugis is the venue.

-The colorful past of this district reflects in its character.
-Flashy shopping centers, vivid shop-houses, and lively markets indicate the dominating Arabic culture.
+The colourful past of this district reflects in its character.
+Flashy shopping centres, vivid shop-houses, and lively markets indicate the dominating Arabic culture.
 Whether it is Bugis Junction, Haji Lane, Bazaar or Bugis street markets your eyes will definitely find some pleasure and your wallet will not suffer.

-Discover the Arab Street; Singapore`s Arabic area and dive into the flavors and scents of the “One Thousand and One Nights”
+Discover the Arab Street; Singapore`s Arabic area and dive into the flavours and scents of the “One Thousand and One Nights”

 Practice your bargaining skills in the markets of Bugis and you will be surprised how cheap the shopping in Singapore can be.

 Another cultural experience will lead you into Chinatown where you find everything you would expect to.
 Chaos.
 Dirt.
 And that pungent awkward odour which typical for all Chinatowns in the world.
 Yet, they are so attractive.
 Do not hesitate and head out into the streets of the Singapore`s Chinatown.
 Stroll around the unforgettable food markets, grab a Chinese street snack and hunt for some of the cheapest souvenirs in Singapore.

 Try the Singapore Turtle Soup If you are not vegetarian.
 If you are one, you will not escape anyway; you will have to taste the notorious Durian.

 Now, let`s go to the most authentic quarter of Singapore.
 This part of Singapore is probably the only one where you can get seriously culturally shocked.
 Especially, If you have never been to India before.
 It feels like being in the middle of India indeed.